ava-labs/teleporter/README.md

 Required arguments:

 - `--version <version>` Specify the release version to deploy.
 These will all be of the form `v1.X.0`.
-Each Teleporter version can only send and receive messages from the **same** Teleporter version on another chain.
-You can see a list of released versions at https://github.com/ava-labs/teleporter/releases.
 - `--rpc-url <url>` Specify the rpc url of the node to use.
 - `--private-key <private_key>` Funds the deployer address with the account held by `<private_key>`